NIH statement on World COPD Day 2018

 NIH-supported studies aim to reduce the burden of COPD.

 On November 21, World COPD Day 2018, the National Institutes of Health unites with millions of people to renew our long-standing commitment to reducing the burden of chronic obstructive pulmonary disease (COPD), a serious and debilitating lung disease.
-A leading cause of death, COPD impacts an estimated 251 million people worldwide(link is external).
+A leading cause of death, COPD impacts an estimated 251 million people worldwide.
 While many have been diagnosed with the disease, millions more are believed to have it and not know it.
 In the United States, 16 million people have COPD, and each year more than 150,000 people die because of it.

 Through its large research portfolio, the NIH is working hard to make inroads into the fight against this crippling disease.
 In 2017, NIH’s National Heart, Lung, and Blood Institute (NHLBI) developed the COPD National Action Plan in collaboration with federal and nonfederal partners.
 This comprehensive, unified plan now serves as a guiding document for those affected by COPD and for those invested in doing something about it.
 At NIH, intensive COPD research is being conducted and supported at all stages, from the laboratory to clinical trials.
 Some of it has improved our understanding of COPD and resulted in effective treatment strategies that are used in practice today.